 “I have always wanted to own my own fashion store and my husband encouraged me to look into selling second-hand fashion on Ebay and things have grown from there.”

-“I love our planet and have been saddened over the years to see that damage that we are causing to the environment.
+“I love our planet and have been saddened over the years to see the damage that we are causing to the environment.
 Fashion is one of the largest global polluters and it is imperative that we take action now to save the planet for future generations.
 Through Lulu’s I want to offer people earth friendly fashion choices that are good for the planet and look great too.”

 What does sustainable fashion mean to you?